martinkallstrom/realtime-voice-server/storytelling-chatbot/README.md

 **Anthropic (Claude 3) - LLM**

 Our creative writer LLM.
-You can see the context used to prompt it here: ...
+You can see the context used to prompt it [here](src/prompts.py)

 **Eleven - Labs Text-to-Speech**

-Streams the LLM response to audio
+Converts and streams the LLM response from text to audio

 **Fal.ai - Image Generation**

 Adds pictures to our story (really fast!)
-Prompting is quite key for style consistency, see here: ...
+Prompting is quite key for style consistency, so we use Groq to turn the story into a short image prompt.

 ---